kyverno/kyverno/documentation/installation.md

 # Configure a namespace admin to access policy violations

-During Kyverno installation, it creates a ClusterRole `policyviolation` which has the `list,get,watch` operation on resource `policyviolations`.
+During Kyverno installation, it creates a ClusterRole `kyverno:policyviolations` which has the `list,get,watch` operation on resource `policyviolations`.
 To grant access to a namespace admin, configure the following YAML file then apply to the cluster.

 - Replace `metadata.namespace` with namespace of the admin
 - Configure `subjects` field to bind admin's role to the ClusterRole `policyviolation`